thlorenz/level-json-edit/README.md

  * @name exports
  * @function
  * @param opts {Object}
- *  - isIndes {Function} should return true if sublevel is an index, false if not
+ *  - isIndex {Function} should return true if sublevel is an index, false if not
  *  - valiate {Function} (optional) return false if the data about to be saved is not valid *, - dataPrefix {String} the prefix of the sublevel holding the data
  * @param containers {Object}